Alternative versions of Superman: Ultraman (Earth-3)

-There are several versions of the evil Superman analogue, which begins with Ultraman, who as originally introduced is Superman's evil analogue from Earth-Three.
-After the Multiverse concept was retired, Ultraman was introduced as an alien from Qward with powers similar to the original; this version made only one appearance.
+Ultraman was originally Superman's evil analogue from Earth-Three.
+After the multiverse concept was retired, Ultraman was introduced as an alien from Qward with powers similar to the original; this version made only one appearance.
 DC later attempted the "evil universe" trope again with the Antimatter Universe in JLA: Earth 2 (2000), introducing an Ultraman who is Lt.
 Clark Kent, a human astronaut who is experimented on during a deep space mission.
 He is a member of the Crime Syndicate of Amerika.
 Following DC's series 52, the maxiseries Countdown introduced a new "Golden Age" Ultraman from the new Earth-3, a member of the Crime Society of America.
 This Ultraman and his team are analogues for the elder Superman and the Justice Society Infinity of the new Earth-2.
 Following The New 52 reboot, DC revised Earth-3 again with Forever Evil (2013–14), making Ultraman of Earth-3 Superman from Earth-0's evil counterpart and a Kryptonian once again.

 Captain Allen Adam (Earth-4)

-The Superman of Post-Crisis Earth-4 is Captain Allen Adam, the Quantum Superman, and one of the most powerful beings in all of the 52 Earths.
-An amalgamation of Captain Atom (a Charlton Comics superhero based on Superman and later acquired by DC) and Doctor Manhattan of the Watchmen maxiseries (who is a pastiche of Captain Atom), Air Force Captain Allen Adam gained his quantum abilities when he was disintegrated in a blast caused by an experimental U-235 engine.
+The Superman of post-Crisis Earth-4 is Captain Allen Adam, the Quantum Superman, who incorporated elements of Captain Atom and Doctor Manhattan, Air Force Captain Allen Adam gained his quantum abilities when he was disintegrated in a blast caused by an experimental U-235 engine.
 The U-235 particles fused with his body, and his disembodied consciousness built an enhanced copy of his former body, but he keeps his "quantum senses" at a managed level by using drugs.
-He is one of the Supermen from throughout the Multiverse who are recruited by the Monitor Zillo Valla in Final Crisis: Superman Beyond, and allows the drugs in his system to wear off in order to reach a grander state of being, fusing the consciousness of Ultraman and Superman together in order to operate the Superman Robot in the Monitor world and fight Mandrakk, the Dark Monitor.
+He is one of the Supermen from throughout the multiverse who are recruited by the Monitor Zillo Valla in Final Crisis: Superman Beyond, and allows the drugs in his system to wear off in order to reach a grander state of being.
 This version of Captain Atom is revisited in The Multiversity: Pax Americana (2015), which details his origin in more depth.

 Captain Marvel (Earth-5)

-On the Post-Crisis Earth-5, Superman's closest analogue is Captain Marvel (originally a Fawcett Comics superhero) as shown in Superman: Beyond and Final Crisis.
+On the post-Crisis Earth-5, Superman's closest analogue is Captain Marvel (originally a Fawcett Comics superhero) as shown in Superman: Beyond and Final Crisis.